weaverbel/teachingfiles/README.md

-# teachingfiles
+## teachingfiles
-Spreadsheets I will use in my OR lesson
+Spreadsheets and other files I will use in my OpenRefine teaching